TendTo/Whale-watch/README.md

     -H=0.0.0.0:$PORT
 ```
 Where
-- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on
+- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on, or _*_ for all addresses
 - $PORT is the port you want to expose.
 The default one is port 2375
-You will need the contents of the _ca.pem_, _cert.pem_ and _key.pem_ files to connect to the host from the client.
 You may need to stop the docker.service if it is already running with
 ```bash
 sudo systemctl stop docker.service
 ```

-### HTTPS complete - Complex - TODO
+### HTTPS complete - Complex
 To make the connection even more secure, you could use TLS (HTTPS) to protect the Docker daemon socket.
 This mode also verifies the user, meaning that only the users with the correct certificates can access the socket.
 You could use an actual certificate, but you can also sign one yourself with the following procedure.
-Be mindful that if you follow the latter path, your browser may complain about _untrusted certificates_ and you may need to disable the feature temporarily.
+There is some additional setup that has to be done on the browser:
+- convert the ca.pem certificate authority to a ca.crt file and add it as a trusted _certificate authority_ on your browser
+  - ```bash
+    # Convert the ca.pem file in a ca.crt file
+    openssl x509 -outform der -in ca.pem -out ca.crt
+    ```
+- convert the cert.pem client certificate to a cert.p12 file that includes the key used to sign it and add it to your list of _client certificates_ on your browser
+  - ```bash
+    # Convert the cert.pem file to a cert.p12 file
+    # $KEY_PASS is the password associated with the key
+    openssl pkcs12 -export -out cert.p12 -in cert.pem -inkey key.pem -passin pass:$KEY_PASS -passout pass:$KEY_PASS
+    ```

 The term _host_ refers to the machine running the Docker daemon, while _client_ refers to the machine running _Whale watch_.
 See the **Learn more** session for more details.
 In short:
 ```bash